 We may receive compensation when you click on links to products from our partners.

-Some guidelines for
+Some guidelines for your resume:

 1. Concise style

 As a first step, many resumes are scanned rather than read word for word, at least on the first go-through.
 That means that keeping things concise and precise will help boost your chances of getting your resume into the interview pile.
 Unless you have loads of relevant work experience, aim to keep your resume to one page.
 You can always add extra relevant details in a cover letter or at an interview.

 2. Outcomes and results